justin/Aspen/README.md

 You can install Aspen through [Carthage][c] or as a Git submodule using the Aspen framework target.

 There is currently not a podspec.
-See the below second for why.
+See the below section for why.

 ### Support